devlinmorrow/httpServer/README.md

-Execute the jar to start the server on your machine, making sure to replace the root directory argument below with the correct path to the Cob Spec's public folder on your machine (to find the full path, cd into the required folder and execute 'pwd'):
+Execute the jar to start the server on your machine, making sure to replace the root directory argument below with the correct path to the Cob Spec's public folder on your machine (to find the full path, cd into the required directory and execute 'pwd'):

     java -jar ./httpServer/build/libs/httpServer-1.0-SNAPSHOT.jar -p 5000 -d (path-to-cob-spec-root-dir)/cob_spec/public

+This server should now be running (note that there is no confirmation message).

+You can go to [http://localhost:5000/](http://localhost:5000) to see the public directory of files and make HTTP requests.

 ### Running the Cob Spec tests

 In order to run the Cob Spec tests against this project, you must first cd into your cob_spec directory